Guide to the Costa del Sol, Andalucia, visit Andalucia, buy property in Andalucia, visit spain and the costa del sol

 The people of the Costa del Sol

 The riches of the coastline have for centuries attracted people from every corner of the world and the first settlers here were the Phoenician and Greek colonisers.
 The Romans made their mark on the area by founding huge cities, traces of which are still evident everywhere.
 For several centuries Andalucia was under Moorish rule.
 In modern times, since the 1950's, the area has attracted an international community.
-Predominantly in the 50's, the visitors were mostly Spaniards although the English were just discovering this warm, peaceful corner of the Mediterranean.
+Predominantly in the 50's, the visitors were mostly Spaniards as the English were just discovering this warm, peaceful corner of the Mediterranean.
 It was in the 1960's that the tourist boom first hit and millions of English holiday makers took up the 'package holiday'.
 The Spaniards in the area now depend heavily on tourism although they have retained their Spanish traditions, culture and lifestyle.
 One doesn't have to go far from the coast to discover true Spain and in these little havens you could easily forget that the sea and sand were just a few kilometres away.

 White villages